-The following widgets are available.
+The following widgets are available to add to the Dashboard:

-System Information Basic information about the FortiDeceptor system, such as the serial number, system up time, and license status information.
-System Resources Hardware requirements benchmark for FortiDeceptor Virtual appliances only.
-This widget provides real-time guidelines for system performance and increasing vCPU & RAM resources during deployment and ongoing maintenance.
-The widget also provides the overall Real-time usage status of the CPU and memory.
-Top Critical Logs The top logs that are classified as Critical.
+Widget Description Top Critical Logs The top logs that are classified as Critical .
 License Information The list of VM license keys and their expiry dates.
 Disk Monitor For hardware models: • The RAID level and status, disk usage, and disk management information.
 For VM models: • Disk usage.
-Incidents & Events Distribution - Last 24 Hours Information about the number of incidents and events, and their level of severity for the last 24 hours.
-Incidents & Events Count - Last 24 Hours Number of events occurring each day.
-Decoy Distribution by OS Number of decoys with a chart showing the OS such as Windows or Ubuntu.
-Lure Distribution Number of decoys deployed with the chart showing the type of service such as SSH, SAMBA, SMB, SCADA, RDP, HTTP, HTTPS, IIS (HTTP, HTTPS), or MSSQL.
 Incidents Distribution by Service Information about the number and types of incidents, such as SMB, HTTP, TCP, and so on.
-Top 10 Attackers by Incidents - Last 24 Hours The top 10 attackers by the number of incidents.
-Top 10 Attackers by Events - Last 24 Hours The top 10 attackers by the number of events.
-Global Incidents Distribution - Last 24 Hours Displays the number of Attackers by country on a global map.
+Top 10 Attackers by Incidents The top 10 attackers by the number of incidents.
+You can configure the time period to display the Last 24 hours, 7 Days or 4 Weeks.
+Top 10 Attackers by Events The top 10 attackers by the number of events.
+You can configure the time period to display the Last 24 hours, 7 Days or 4 Weeks.
+Global Incidents Distribution Displays the number of Attackers by country on a global map.
 Top 10 IPS attacks Displays the top 10 IPS attackers by the number of events.
+You can configure the time period to display the Last 24 hours, 7 Days or 4 Weeks.